twonoise/BitmapFontUpscale/README.md

 ### Aftertouch of Step Two
 Carefully examine glyphs and hand edit it, in some cases include (block-)copy of char or set of chars from another method of upscaling, like plain upscaling or `magick`'s `-magnify` one.

+To selectively transfer glyphs from one image to another, there is simpler, and what is more important, _precise_ (no accidental skew possible) way than blockcopying.
+Open two images in GIMP as layers (open one, then `Add layer`).
+Make most correct image as top layer (drag at `Layers`) and image contains chars to be transfered, as substrate (bottom) layer. `Add alpha channel` on top layer (Right click on it on `Layers`).
+Then just select required areas and press **`Delete`**.
+Bottom char(s) will be appeared there.
+Do not forget to `Image -> Flatten image`.

 Testing
 =======